-The world of business is ever-changing and our curriculum has changed to reflect latest thinking to reflect the demands and requirements of blue chip organizations seeking to recruit business professionals.
-As such the programme combines key subject areas such as Business Environment, Economics, Big Data, Financial Technologies, Competitive Intelligence and Law with an innovative and entrepreneurial strand to produce market-led differentiation throughout the programme.
+The world of hospitality, tourism and events is ever-changing and our curriculum has changed to reflect latest thinking to reflect the demands and requirements of organizations seeking to recruit business professionals and managers.
+As such the programme combines key subject areas such as Creating Events, Managing Sustainable Planning and Development, Visitor Attractions Management and Contemporary Issues in Hospitality Management to produce market-led differentiation throughout the programme.